-The Commission can pursue civil enforcement actions in state court to remedy violations of the Governmental Conduct Act, the Procurement Code, the Campaign Reporting Act, and other ethics laws.
+The Commission may pursue civil enforcement actions in state court to remedy violations of the laws provided for in Section 10-16G-9(A) of the State Ethics Commission Act, including the Governmental Conduct Act, the Procurement Code, and the Campaign Reporting Act.
 This discretionary authority is the Commission's greatest tool to directly vindicate New Mexico's ethics laws.
-In FY23, the Commission intends to take the following strategic actions to enable and effectuate its enforcement authority:
+In FY24, the Commission intends to take the following strategic actions to enable and effectuate its enforcement authority:

-- Subject to requested appropriations, hire an Attorney IV and a Paralegal-A, so that the Commission has a greater capacity to consider and pursue direct civil enforcement actions. - Contract with investigators to ensure informed assessment of whistleblower allegations, informal complaints, and tips and to develop evidence that may be introduced in litigation. - Implement Financial Disclosure Act compliance project in conjunction with the Office of the Secretary of State - File and litigate enforcement actions in state court as necessary and proper and participate as amicus curiae on appellate cases implicating New Mexico's ethics laws.
+- Subject to requested appropriations, fully fund the Attorney IV and State Investigator positions. - Contract for paralegal services to support the Commission's attorneys in the investigation and prosecution of civil enforcement actions and special statutory proceedings. - Undertake Financial Disclosure Act compliance project in conjunction with the Office of the Secretary of State - File and litigate enforcement actions in state court as necessary and participate as amicus curiae on appellate cases implicating New Mexico's ethics laws.